UDOOboard/Docs/docs/12_Serial_Libraries/05_Python_Serial_Libraries.md

 This file describes how to run the python examples contained in this folder.

-1- Install the Python library to manage the serial:
-(NB: jump this step if you have this example preinstalled in you UDOObuntu distribution, release 1.1 and above)
+1 - Starting from UDOObuntu 2 all the libraries and link should be preinstalled.
+Otherwise install the Python serial library:

-    sudo pip install pyserial
+  sudo apt-get install python-serial

+2 - Create the needed serial link with these commands:

+  sudo ln -s /dev/ttymxc3 /dev/ttyS0

-2- Open a terminal and navigate to this folder:
+3 - Open a terminal and navigate to this folder:

-    cd serial_libraries_examples/java/
+  cd serial_libraries_examples/python/

-3- Run the python program:
+4 - Run the python program:

-for python_serial_example.py:
+for the base python_serial_example.py:

   python python_serial_example.py

+for the bidirectional python_serial_example_bidirectional.py:

+  python python_serial_example_bidirectional.py